 - Inflate your BCD or SMB slower than you would in warm waters.

-The easiest question to ask when determining which regulator to get is “will I ever dive in waters that come close to or below 50 degrees Fahrenheit?
+The easiest question to ask when determining which regulator to get is “Will I ever dive in waters that come close to or below 50 degrees Fahrenheit?
 If that answer is a yes or even makes you think for a second, it would be the best course of action to make the added small investment in a sealed regulator that will allow you to dive in both warm and cold water.
 Questions?
 Just hit up any one of us here at your favorite local dive shop, Dive Right In Scuba.